nanvel/blog/2020/07/ruby.md

 A singleton - a class that has only a single instance.
 Singletons can be used to store global program state within an object-oriented framework and can be useful alternatives to class methods and class variables.

 Metaprogramming - writing programs that help you write programs.
-Is a set of techniqies for extending Ruby's syntax in ways that make programming esier.
+Is a set of techniques for extending Ruby's syntax in ways that make programming easier.

-Weak reference - onject which holds a reference to a value without preventing the value from being garbage collected if they become otherwise unreachable.
+Weak reference - object which holds a reference to a value without preventing the value from being garbage collected if they become otherwise unreachable.

-Deadlock - is the condition that occurs when al lthreads are waiting to acquire a resource help by another thread.
+Deadlock - is the condition that occurs when all threads are waiting to acquire a resource held by another thread.

 ## Libs